mollybeach/rug-watch-dog-site/README.md

 - **AI Risk Analysis**: Automatically analyze meme coins for risks like insider holding %, sniper wallet activity, and volume anomalies.
 - **Blockchain Data Fetching**: Integrates with APIs (Etherscan, DexScreener) to fetch real-time token and transaction data.
+- **EdgeDB Database**: Stores and retrieves token data and model predictions.
 - **Eliza Chatbot Integration**: Interact with a conversational AI assistant on Discord, Telegram, and Twitter for real-time insights.
 - **FUD Alerts**: Automatically generate social media alerts for high-risk tokens to keep the community informed.
 - **Customizable AI Models**: Train and adapt the AI to detect emerging fraud patterns in the crypto ecosystem.